top of page

 The Carinthian Museum in Klagenfurt is dedicated to the region's history and culture.
 Its collections span the period from antiquity to the present, with a focus on art and archaeological finds.

-CARINTHIA: HISTORY OF THE COAT OF ARMS
+CARINTHIA: COAT OF ARMS' HISTORY

 The history of the Carinthian coat of arms dates back to the 13th century, to the time of Duke Ulrich III — a man with ambitions worthy of a separate epic.
 Under his rule, Carinthia grew noticeably stronger: the Duke skillfully navigated between union with Bohemia and the annexation of the Duchy of Carniola (now part of Slovenia).
 Ulrich, the grandson of the Czech king, was raised at the Prague court, which is why his policies were characterized not only by pragmatism but also by a noticeable inclination toward dynastic dreams.